X0nic/ansible-rumble-stack/README.md

  Heavily based off of [Mazer Rackham](https://github.com/jlund/mazer-rackham)

- Sample [Ansible](http://www.ansibleworks.com/) Playbook for Rack applications that installs Nginx, Passenger, and Ruby 2.0.0 (or 1.9.3).
-It also demonstrates how to deploy a [basic Rack application](https://github.com/jlund/imgur-display) from a git repository.
+ Sample [Ansible](http://www.ansibleworks.com/) Playbook for Rack applications that installs Nginx, Passenger, Ruby 2.0.0 (or 1.9.3), mongodb, and redis.

  Specifically, it does the following: